-All the Independent Directors of the Company have confirmed that they satisfy the criteria of Independence as indicated in the Act and Listing Regulations.
+None of the Directors on the Board is a member of more than ten Committees and Chairman of more than five Committees as per Regulation 26 of the Listing Regulations across all the companies in which he/she is a Director.
+All the Directors have made the requisite All the Independent Directors of the Company have confirmed that they satisfy the criteria of Independence as indicated in the Act and Listing Regulations.

-Independent Directors have confirmed that they are not aware of any circumstances or situations which exists or may be reasonably anticipated that could impair or impact their ability to discharge their duties
+Independent Directors have confirmed that they are not aware of any other circumstance or situation which exists or may be reasonably anticipated that could impair or impact their ability to discharge their duties save and except as referred in Note 30.24(xi).